 After six weeks and five judges reading nearly 100 entries submitted for our maiden volume of Gone Dogs, we’ve selected 50 stories to be part of our book.
 And boy, what stories.
 I can now say that what started out as a dream in 2014 is about to become a reality later this year and […]

 The following is a submission by Pamela Desloges, from North Carolina.
 Throughout the year we’ll feature different stories that have been selected to be part of our book.
 This is Josie’s story, You Never Know.
 Sometimes you never get to see the far-reaching impact of your deeds.
-But sometimes you do.
-When Josie and I picked […]
+But then again, sometimes you do.
+When Josie and […]

 New Submission Date April 22, 2018 When you start a crowd-sourced project, you never know what you’ll get.
 Since launching our website last spring, we’ve received overwhelming support from friends and family who share our enthusiasm for a book of short stories about dogs.
 And we are absolutely thrilled with the submissions we’ve received so […]